utensils/docker-darling/README.md

 This is a containerized version of Darling (macOS translation layer).
 This is an experimental project with the goal to eventually cross compile both iOS and macOS projects in a docker container.
 I have had some limited success with macOS application builds.

 Darling actually uses it's own container system, so running with Docker is a bit redundant, but I would be interested to see it work more gracefully with docker in the future.

+**Pull Requests are always welcome!**

 ## Building